shysolocup/stews/README.md

-# <ins> Stew </ins>
+# <ins> Stews </ins>
-Stew is a JavaScript package meant to make storing info easier.
+Stews is a JavaScript package meant to make storing info easier.
 Stews are combinations of arrays, objects, sets and maps.<br>
 It takes a more index based style similar to that of arrays while still maintaining the style of objects, sets and maps.<br>
 <br>
 ## Usage